KarthikB-dev/konote/docs/manual.md

 Konote will let you do this by having you enter `konote freq init`.
 The date that you entered this will be recorded.

 To add new frequency based todos, you enter `konote freq add <name of task> <frequency of task>`

+Certain tasks must be done weekly on a given day of the week.
+For example, you may need to take your dog out for a walk every Monday, or take the trash out every Sunday.
+If this is the case, then the frequency listed will not be an integer, but a given day of the week.

+For example, for putting out the trash, we would have

+* `Put the trash out`
+	* 	`frequency`: "Sunday"
+	*	`init_date`: 2020-01-01